CottageLabs/oarr/README.md

     from=<date to provide changes from>
     until=<date to provide changes until>

-This lists all the records which have changed in the supplied time period.
+This lists all the records which have changed in the supplied time period (will contain register and admin data)

 There are a number of pre-existing options for this API endpoint, including ResourceSync, OAI-PMH and Atom.
 These are all XML formats, which would place this endpoint at some odds with the rest of the API which will be JSON.

+### Statistics (Read-Only)

+    GET /record/<id>/stats?<params>

+allowed params:

+    es=<elasticsearch query over the stats documents>
+    from=<date to provide stats from>
+    until=<date to provide stats until>
+    provider=<name of third party who generated the stats>
+    type=<type of statistic to return>

+This lists all of the statistical events which conform to the parameters

 ### Record Update (Read-Write)